Non-Executive Director Services

 • Commercial + operational capability

-• Deep understanding of SME challenges
+• Deep understanding of business challenges

 • Track record in scaling, funding, acquisition & exit